After Wisdom Tooth Removal

 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.

-After general anesthetic or I.V. sedation, liquids should be initially taken.
+After general anesthetic, liquids should be initially taken.
 Do not use straws.
 Drink from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.

 Nourishment should be taken regularly.
 You should prevent dehydration by taking fluids regularly.